 - Good head and neck control

-- Ability to reach for objects and brings it to their mouth with precision
+- The ability to reach for objects and bring them to their mouth with precision

 - Showing interest in food!

 - Diminished tongue thrust reflex

-- Ability to close lips around a spoon, hold food in their mouth (at least partially) and swallow.
+- The ability to close their lips around a spoon, hold food in their mouth (at least partially), and swallow.

-Many times, babies show one or a couple of the signs of readiness…and we’re off to the races!
+Once babies show all of the signs of readiness… you’re off to the races!
 We want to wait until all of these signs are present for safe, healthy, and effective feeding.
 Simply showing an interest in food is not enough, no matter how cute your baby looks when they beg!
 Having all of the signs present usually happens around six months of age.
 For premature babies, it may take even longer for these signs to emerge.

 Click here to download a checklist to post to your fridge with the developmental signs of readiness!

 Risks of starting solids too early

 Many people (including many doctors), still believe that introducing solids before significantly before 6 months of age is appropriate and even encouraged, thinking it will help with things like sleep, growth, and satisfying the interest in food your baby is showing.

 Guess what?
 Not only is this not true, but too early an introduction can be associated with negative risks!

-If your baby is not meeting the developmental signs of readiness (scroll down further to read what they are), which is more likely if you’re offering solids before 6 months of age, then that means they are at an increased risk of choking.
+If your baby is not meeting the developmental signs of readiness, which is more likely if you’re offering solids before 6 months of age, there is an increased risk of choking.
 Not being able to sit up independently, and accept and manipulate food on the tongue, means they are much more likely to have food get lodged in their airway.
 It will be much easier for both you and your baby to enjoy the experience of introducing new foods if you wait for these signs; less risk for baby means less stress for you!